Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Introduction

-In this study, we survey the landscape of AI audit tooling to understand the challenges to accountability and potential opportunities for tool development and research.
-We taxonomized {\nTools} audit tools and interviewed {\nParticipants} audit practitioners employed at {\nParticipantOrgs} different tech companies, startups, government agencies, non-profits, consulting firms, and academic institutions to explore the following questions: \begin{enumerate} \item \textbf{RQ1: What AI audit tooling is available to support AI audit work?} \item \textbf{RQ2: Which AI audit tools are actually used and how?} \item \textbf{RQ3: What do AI audit practitioners actually need?} \end{enumerate} To investigate RQ\ref{item:rq1}, we identified a landscape of audit tools that maps into seven key stages of tool-supported AI auditing---including both tools for evaluation and tools for other important aspects of auditing, such as harms discovery or advocacy.
-To investigate RQ\ref{item:rq2}--\ref{item:rq3}, we interviewed AI audit practitioners directly about their experience with AI audit tooling and which gaps they could identify.
+In this study, we compare audit practitioners' tooling needs to the current landscape of AI audit tooling to understand challenges to accountability and potential opportunities for expanding the scope of HCI research and tool development. \begin{enumerate} \item \textbf{RQ\ref{item:rq1}: What tools do practitioners need to conduct AI audits?} \item \textbf{RQ\ref{item:rq2}: What tools currently exist to support AI audit work?} \item \textbf{RQ\ref{item:rq3}: Do existing tools support practitioners' needs?} \end{enumerate} To investigate RQ\ref{item:rq1}, we interviewed {\nParticipants} AI audit practitioners---employed at {\nParticipantOrgs} organizations, including tech companies, startups, government agencies, non-profits, consulting firms, and academic institutions---about the tools they use and how they support the audit process.
+To investigate RQ\ref{item:rq2}, we conducted a landscape analysis of {\nTools} existing audit tools (Fig.~\ref{fig:taxonomy}).\footnote{Note that our sample is not an exhaustive list of all AI audit tools.} In the interviews, we asked practitioners about gaps they encountered and compared their responses to the current tooling landscape (RQ\ref{item:rq3}).

-We find that while there there are many tools to support audit work, particularly for evaluating AI systems and managing standards, these tools often fell short of helping auditors achieve accountability in practice.
-Some tools were empowering--- but tools to help with tasks outside evaluation, such as discovering harms, communicating audit results, and advocating for subsequent changes, were much less common.
-Instead, the practitioners we interviewed often adapted existing tools or built their own from scratch to relieve the tedious or difficult tasks in their particular audit workflows.
-Auditors struggled to find tools, obtain high-quality, uncompromised data, apply consistent and holistic standards and methods, and ensure audit integrity---key challenges in ensuring that audits are effective and impactful.
+We find that while there currently exist many tools to support audit work, particularly for evaluating AI systems and managing standards, these tools often fell short of helping auditors achieve accountability in practice.
+Practitioners found some tools---such as open source tools for data collection---empowering, but tools for tasks beyond evaluation, such as discovering harms, communicating audit results, and advocating for subsequent changes, were much less common.
+The practitioners we interviewed often adapted existing tools or built their own from scratch to relieve the tedious or difficult tasks in their particular audit workflows.
+Auditors envisioned tools to help them access high-quality, uncompromised data, apply consistent and holistic standards and methods, and ensure audit integrity.